 The CMA, RBA, RCA and CAT post-nominals are also Registered Trade Marks of the ICMA.

 True “recognition” is, however, only earned in the market.
-As a relatively new body (now in its second decade of operations), having just over 10,000 members (with over 2,500 CMAs), it is already well recognised in its niche market, as a specialist qualification for already qualified ‘generalist’ accountants who which pursue a professional qualification undertaking two advanced subjects at the Masters Degree level (see equivalency assessment by NZQA).
+As a relatively new body (now in its third decade of operations), having just over 15,000 members (with over 3,000 CMAs), it is already well recognised in its niche market, as a specialist qualification for already qualified ‘generalist’ accountants who which pursue a professional qualification undertaking two advanced subjects at the Masters Degree level (see equivalency assessment by NZQA).
 Its CMA education program now runs within a number of Masters Degree programmes in numerous Australian and overseas universities.